Algonquin family urges Petawawa to reconsider Indian Diamond Park's new name | CBC News

 "The town really missed the mark on bridging some gaps and healing and growing," said Pilon, granddaughter of Skip Ross.

-Elder Ross was from Pikwakanagan First Nation, grew up in Petawawa and travelled to schools across Renfrew County teaching students about Algonquin heritage.
+Elder Ross was from Pikwàkanagàn, grew up in Petawawa and travelled to schools across Renfrew County teaching students about Algonquin heritage.
 He was a mentor, a traditional drummer, and a community leader, Pilon said, but he was also a lover of baseball and played the sport across the region.

 He died in 2018.